motine/monews/README.md

 # MoNews

+## Idea
-- A server script which scraps sources news every night at the same time and get the top N articles (tagesschau offers a homepage sorted rss, hackernews (best) is sorted, reddit is sorted, medium monthly things are rated)
+This server script scrapes news sources every night at the same time to get the top N articles.
+RSS feeds like tagesschau offer sorted rss (by importance).
+Also hackernews (best) is sorted, reddit is sorted and medium monthly things are rated by importance.
-- convert these top N articles as RSS feed for each source
+I take snapshots of these sources and put these top N articles as individual RSS feeds on S3.
-- import this in your favorite rss reader
+This can then be used to import in your favorite RSS reader and have a curated news feed.

-**TODO** See notes in dayone...

-Simply run `monews.rb`.

 ## Installation